Amory, Mississippi: Economy

-Gilmore Memorial Hospital is well regarded as having one of the better maternity wards in northeast Mississippi.
-Other business sectors include sports equipment manufacturing, wood pulp processing, and the furniture and textile industries.
+Business sectors in the city include sports equipment manufacturing, wood pulp processing, and the furniture and textile industries.
+The city is served by North Mississippi Medical Center Gilmore–Amory.

 Arts and culture

 In honor of its cultural and historical heritage, the city of Amory holds the annual "Railroad Festival" in April in Frisco Park in downtown.
 Among other attractions, the Festival includes southern foods—such as fried catfish, barbecue, and apple fritters— rides, arts and crafts, and live music, most notably the local band The Gents who have brought fans out for years with their Motown, Blues Brothers, and classic oldies show.
 While spring rains are possible during the 3-day festival, turnout is generally quite large, with as many as 40,000 visiting the festival over the period of a weekend.
+The festival was cancelled in 2020 and 2021 due to the COVID-19 pandemic.
+It returned in 2022, however it was cancelled again in 2023, as Amory was still recovering from the deadly tornado that hit the city on March 24.
+The city was able to have the Railroad Festival in 2024 though.

 In addition to the annual Railroad Festival, Amory held "Entertainment for Education", also known as "Stars Over Mississippi", an event in which a number of celebrities and entertainers hosted a benefit concert to raise funds for local scholarships.
 Past performers and attendees included Vince Gill, Dolly Parton, Nell Carter, Sandi Patty, Kathie Lee Gifford, Kathy Ireland, Brad Paisley, Brooks and Dunn, Ray Romano, Tony Danza, Patricia Heaton, Doris Roberts, Whoopi Goldberg, Brad Garrett, and Prince Edward.

 Education

 Most of Amory is served by the Amory School District, while a small portion is served by the Monroe County School District.

-Amory Christian Academy is a private school also located in Amory, MS.
+Amory Christian Academy is a small private Fundamentalist Baptist school in Amory.